GoDie910/personal-website/Tasks.md

 - get icons for gsap and pixi

-### Feature Projects Section

-- make it better visually. use as a base ProjectsView.vue

 ## Views / Pages

 ### AboutMeView

 - "visit the Skills page at Home." must be link to the Landing's Skills section

-### ProjectsView

-- add proper screenshots
-- reference the proper links and live Demos

 ### ContactView